 Overview

-All three phases will include the following:
+Each cohort will include the following:

-• a rhythm of storytelling, story listening, and deep reflection
+• A rhythm of storytelling, story listening, and deep reflection

 Testimonies